Physically constrained quantum clock-driven dynamics: Definition of engine and clock

 where $\ket{x}\!_C\!\bra{x}$ projects over the different position states of the clock and $ \hat{V}_{E} \in \mathcal{H}_E$.
 We choose as a clock a one-dimensional bosonic field with free Hamiltonian

 In the position space, the initial state of the clock is a pulse described by

 where $\xi_{x_0}(x)$ is the pulse envelope function centered on $x_0$, with velocity $c=1$ and $\mathcal{X}$ is an operator acting on the Fourier-transformed ladder operators of the field $\Aod{x}$ (e.g.~displacement or squeezing).
-Within the quasimonochromatic approximation \cite{PhysRevA.86.013811}, i.e.~the spectral width is much smaller than the average frequency of the wave-packet.
+We assume that the quasimonochromatic approximation \cite{PhysRevA.86.013811}, i.e.~the spectral width is much smaller than the average frequency of the wave-packet, holds.
 In the following, we will assume a linear dispersion relation $\omega_k = v_g k$ in the free Hamiltonian \eq\eqref{eq:freeH}.
 These assumptions correspond to taking as our clock a single-photon pulse traveling in a vacuum or a particle with a very narrow distribution in momentum.
-For simplicity, we assume a gaussian envelope with frequency bandwidth $\Omega$
+Additionally, we assume a Gaussian envelope with frequency bandwidth $\Omega$

 with $\mathcal{X} = \mathcal{I}$, where $\mathcal{I}$ is the identity map, i.e.~a single-particle pulse.

 We can distinguish between two different times only when the pulse has moved by an amount that is larger than its width (in \fig\ref{fig_0} there's an example of this process).
 This leads naturally to a first discretisation of the interaction defined by a time window of size $W$ and discretising $\hat{V}_E(s)$ on them.
 In light of this intuition we make the following replacements in \eq\eqref{malabarba}: